HakAl/adk_rag/docs/GETTING_STARTED.md

 # Getting Started with VIBE Agent

-Quick guide to get up and running with VIBE Agent in minutes.
+Quick guide to get up and running with VIBE Code in minutes.

 ## Prerequisites